 - 3.1.
-The Chair and Non-Executive Directors of the Trust are appointed by the NHSI, on behalf of the Secretary of State for Health. - 3.2.
+The Chair and Non-Executive Directors of the Trust are appointed by the NHS England, on behalf of the Secretary of State for Health. - 3.2.
 The Chief Executive Officer shall be appointed by the Chair and the Non-Executive Directors.
-The Chief Executive Officer may appoint an Executive Director(s) as Deputy Chief Executive. - 3.3.
-Executive Directors shall be appointed by a committee comprising the Chair, Non-Executive Directors and the Chief Executive Officer. - 3.4.
-Where more than one person is appointed jointly to an Executive Director post in the Trust, those persons shall become appointed as an Executive Director, jointly.
+The Chief Executive Officer may appoint Chief Officer(s) as Deputy Chief Executives. - 3.3.
+Chief Officers shall be appointed by a committee comprising the Chair, Non-Executive Directors and the Chief Executive Officer. - 3.4.
+Where more than one person is appointed jointly to a Chief Officer post in the Trust, those persons shall become appointed as Chief Officers, jointly.
 Where the post has voting rights attached, the joint appointees will have the power of one vote; and shall count for the purpose of Standing Order 2 as one person.